rcarrata/rcarrata.github.io/_posts/2023-07-17-aro-custom-domain.md

 --domain $DOMAIN
 ```

-When the --domain flag with an FQDN (e.g. my.domain.com) is used to create your cluster we will need to configure DNS and a certificate authority for your API server and apps ingress.
+When the --domain flag with an FQDN (e.g. my.domain.com) is used to create your cluster, we will need to configure DNS and a certificate authority for your API server and apps ingress.

 ### 1.4 Jumphost